r0bnet/mb-k8s/README.md

 # git the commit hash that is faulty (-1 is just the latest)
 git log -1

-# revert the hash return by previous command and add a meaningful message
+# revert the hash printed by previous command and add a meaningful message
 git revert <hash>

 # push to remote
 git push
 ```

-With this approach each and every change is part of the repository and thus easier to comprehend.
+With this approach each and every change is part of the repository history and thus easier to comprehend.

 ## Which metrics does the demo app (kuard) provide?